ansys/scade-ps/doc/source/user-guide/change-oids/new.rst

 *Reminder, this trace file contains the traceability changes between two ALM Gateway exports.*

-The tool inserts commands for removing traceability links for the old OIDs, and commands for adding new traceability links for new OIDs.
+The tool inserts commands to remove traceability links for the old OIDs, and commands to add new traceability links for new OIDs.
 It takes into account old OIDs already present in the trace file, either to add and/or remove a link.
 A regular ALM Gateway export updates the traceability in the ALM tool.